IamTheFij/dockron/README.md

 * Handle job dependencies

 Either use a separate tool in conjunction with Dockron, or use a more robust scheduler like Tron, or Chronos.

+## Building

+If you have go on your machine, you can simply use `make build` or `make run` to build and test Dockron.
+If you don't have go but you do have Docker, you can still build docker images using the provide multi-stage Dockerfile!
+You can kick that off with `make docker-staged-build`